 Clerkship Program at Lancaster General Health

-Lancaster General Health offers family medicine clerkships to 3rd and 4th year students from the University of Penn, Temple University and Penn State Milton S. Hershey Medical Center as well as other schools from across the nation.
+Lancaster General Health offers family medicine clerkships to 3rd and 4th year students from the University of Penn, Temple University Lewis Katz School of Medicine and Penn State Milton S. Hershey Medical Center as well as other schools from across the nation.
 These are sponsored by the Family Medicine Residency Program.
-Additional clerkships are offered to students from Drexel University College of Medicine.
 The third year typically begins in July or August after two pre-clinical years in medical school.

 Student clerkships last, on average, six weeks.
 When students are at Lancaster General Health, we provide housing and meals, parking and lectures as well as a clinical experience designed to meet the curricular objectives of the medical school.
 Currently we host six third year medical students in family medicine – four connected with the residency and two with private practices throughout the county.

 We host two students at a time on our OB/GYN service and two slots for third year students in psychiatry.

 We have also designed a coordinated Inpatient and outpatient clerkship in internal medicine and developed surgical and pediatric clerkships as well.

 Under the leadership of Christine Stabler, MD, Vice President for Academic Affairs, medical students continue their clerkships, or rotations, at Lancaster General Hospital.

 Dr. Stabler, formerly Deputy Director of Family and Community Medicine, oversees students in their Family Medicine rotations.
 Clerkship directors supervise students in the following rotations:

 We continue to explore other academic partnerships.
 We are excited to connect with Franklin and Marshall for 4th year research experiences, and to support their Pre-healing Arts Program.